AVDambeck/yabec/core/rules/dungeon.md

 ## Hazards
 At the start of each *turn*, the Dungeon master will roll for *hazards*.

+Unless the players loose their clock, the Dungeon Master should knock on the table to indicate the *turn*.
 ### Burn
 Torches burn out, and lanterns need fresh oil.
 ### Fatigue